weinoose/PYTHON/src/weivulcan/README.md

 WeiVulcan is an open-source discord automation  application, made by python language software.

-In order, you have to install additional packages to work with this repository:
+In order, you have to install additional packages at below to work with this repository.

 ```bash
 pip install discord